 Can I Take My Prescription Medication With Me?

 It is important to note that not all medication is available or legal in other countries.
 If you need a specific prescription medication to take when you are away, you need to provide a copy of your prescription on arrival.
 You will also require a certified doctor’s letter that states how much medication you need, that you have it for personal use and an explanation of what the medication is for.

 Can I Extend My Cuba Visa From Australia?

 If you want to stay longer than your permitted 30 days, then you can apply for an extension to your Cuba tourist visa.
 Australia travellers can be granted a further 30 days in the country but cannot then extend for any further time.

 More Information About Travelling to Cuba

-If you want more information about travelling to Cuba, then head over to our dedicated page by clicking here.
+If you want more information about travelling to Cuba, then head over to our dedicated page about Cuba’s visas.
 You can find a range of information to help you to prepare for your trip so that you can focus on getting excited about exploring Old Town Havana.
 Also, check our visit Cuba page here too.